starknet-io/starknet.js/www/docs/guides/contracts/events.md

 If you don't have the transaction Hash of the contract execution that created the event, it will be necessary to search inside the blocks of the Starknet blockchain.

-In this example, if you want to read the events recorded in the last 10 blocks, you need to use a method available from an RPC node.
+In this example, if you want to read the events recorded in the last 10 blocks, you need to use a method available only from an RPC node.
 The class `RpcProvider` is available for this case:

 ```typescript
 import { RpcProvider } from 'starknet';